anthonysharpy/sandbank/README.md

 Transactions are not currently supported but if this is something that you would find useful then please make an issue or let me know :-)

 With all the concurrency support this got quite complicated so please raise an issue if you encounter any bugs.
 Contributions are welcome too.

+### Unsafe References Mode

+The `Select` query has an unsafe counterpart `SelectUnsafeReferences`.
+The primary difference between the two is that the second one is about 9x faster.
+However, there is a crucial difference that you _**MUST**_ be aware of if you use `SelectUnsafeReferences`, or _**YOU RISK CORRUPTING YOUR DATA**_. `Select` copies the data from the cache into new objects and then gives those new objects to you.
+That means that any changes you make to these objects don't affect anything else - you're free to do what you want with them.
+The downside to this is that there is an overhead invovled in creating all those new objects. `SelectUnsafeReferences` on the other hand will give you the exact copy of the data that is stored in the cache.
+This is faster because it means no new copy has to be made.
+However, because it's giving you a class, this is a reference type.
+This means that _**ANY CHANGES YOU MAKE TO THIS RETURNED VALUE WILL BE REFLECTED IN THE CACHE, AND THEREFORE MAY CHANGE THE VALUES IN THE DATABASE UNEXEPECTEDLY!!!**_.
+You are guaranteed however that the cache will not change the object after you have requested it (because all inserts are new objects).
+To summarise, if you don't fully understand what I've just said, then stick with `Select`, as it is still quite fast.